Equine Affaire’s History & Mission

 The mission of Equine Affaire, Inc. is to produce events designed to:

 A second Equine Affaire was introduced at the Eastern States Exposition in W. Springfield, MA, in 1998, and a third was initiated at Fairplex in Pomona, CA, in 2001.
-Since 1994 the professional management staff of Equine Affaire, Inc. has produced 46 highly successful events that have served the horse industry and horsepeople nationwide for more than 20 years.
+Since 1994 the professional management staff of Equine Affaire, Inc. has produced 52 highly successful events that have served the horse industry and horse people nationwide for more than 22 years.
 (An Equine Affaire was also produced at the Kentucky Fair & Expo Center in Louisville in 2005, but the venue proved to be too close to that of the Ohio Equine Affaire.)

 In an industry in which there are now numerous “horse fairs” of all sizes and calibers, Equine Affaire has achieved a level of success which, by all relevant criteria, sets it apart from other all-breed, all-discipline equine expos in North America.
 The events produced each year by Equine Affaire’s professional production team continue to be North America’s premiere equine expositions and equestrian gatherings and the standards by which other horse expos are both developed and judged.